 Google Pixel tablet: Outlook

-The Android tablet market could use some competition, too—just look at our list of the best Android tablets you can buy, and you'll see a preponderance of Samsung tablets on there, including the excellent Galaxy Tab S8 and Galaxy Tab S8 Ultra.
-It would be nice to see Google bring a new challenger to the table that gives Samsung's best tablets a run for their money; we'll just have to wait and see if the Pixel tablet can pull it off.
+For what it is worth, the Android tablet market could use some competition.
+Just look at our list of the best Android tablets you can buy, and you'll see a preponderance of Samsung tablets on there, including the excellent Galaxy Tab S8 and Galaxy Tab S8 Ultra.
+It would be nice to see Google bring a new challenger to the table that gives Samsung's best tablets a run for their money; we'll just have to wait and see if the Pixel Tablet can pull it off.